rciszek/WaspFacer/README.md

 # WaspFacer

-WaspFacer is a toolbox for measuring facial markings in wasps.
+MATLAB Toolset for assessing facial markings in wasps (Vespula sp.).
 User simply draws a rough estimate of marking's location on an image and WaspFacer will segment the marking from the indicated area.

 WaspFacer calculates for each segmented marking:
 - Continuous Asymmetry Measure